 Pricing

-Square Plus (which includes retail management) starts at $29/month plus processing fees.
+Square Plus (which includes retail management) starts at $49/month, plus processing fees.
 Additional hardware and function add-ons are available at an added cost.

 Not every POS system is a good fit for every business — even ours!
 However, if you want to see what IT Retail can do for your supermarket, we’d love to hear from you.

-With a focus on valuable, user-friendly features, we work closely with our customers to make sure they have everything they need to modernize their store, drive sales, and improve the customer experience.
+With a focus on valuable, industry-specific features, we work closely with our customers to make sure they have everything they need to modernize their store, drive sales, and improve the customer experience.

 Contact our knowledgeable sales team today to get a customized demo of IT Retail.